 10. Self-Watering Container

 Looking for a 5 gallon bucket garden?
 A self-watering container is a remarkable way to meet water-intensive conditions and one of the most amazing bucket uses for the garden.
 It is an ingenious tool that makes growing plants a breeze and is perfect for apartment gardening.

 Forgo the expensive, store-bought ones for your own handmade waterer that uses a five-gallon bucket, among other scavenged materials, and just about an hour’s time to assemble.
-See an informative DIY article on this here for a self watering bucket garden.
-Visit Instructables to learn step by step process!

 Here are 16 Clever Self Watering Hacks